canarybuilds/zulip/templates/zerver/help/desktop-app-install-guide.md

-# Installing the Zulip desktop app
+# Installing the Feniks Chat desktop app

-Zulip on your macOS, Windows, or Linux desktop is even better than Zulip on the web, with a cleaner look, tray/dock integration, native notifications, and support for multiple Zulip accounts.
+Feniks Chat on your macOS, Windows, or Linux desktop is even better than Feniks Chat on the web, with a cleaner look, tray/dock integration, native notifications, and support for multiple Feniks Chat accounts.

 To install the latest stable release (recommended for most users), find your operating system below.
 If you're interested in an early